PEDRA: Evaluating the Realism of Pedestrian Dynamics in Video Generation: Introduction

-In this study, we introduce an evaluation protocol to assess the realism of crowd and pedestrian dynamics in videos generated by I2V and T2V models (Figure \ref{fig:contrib_overview}).
-For I2V, we benchmark video generations conditioned on start frames extracted from the popular pedestrian trajectory datasets ETH \cite{Lerner_ETH} and UCY \cite{Pellegrini_UCY}.
-The synthetic videos can then be directly compared against their corresponding ground truth videos.
-For T2V, we develop a text prompt suite spanning a wide range of public scenes and social behaviors.
-We propose a schema structured along two primary axes: \emph{crowd density} (sparse, moderate, or crowded) and pedestrian \emph{interaction type} (directional, multidirectional, or converging).
-We provide instructions for generating the prompts using a large language model (LLM).
-We then sample 5 repetitions for each T2V model for each example in the prompt suite for a total of 900 videos for each model.
+In this study, we introduce \methoddef, an evaluation protocol to assess the realism of crowd and pedestrian dynamics in videos generated by I2V and T2V models.
+For I2V, we benchmark generations conditioned on start frames from the ETH \cite{Lerner_ETH} and UCY \cite{Pellegrini_UCY} datasets, enabling direct comparison with ground truth videos.
+For T2V, we develop a prompt suite spanning diverse public scenes and social behaviors, structured along two axes: \emph{crowd density} (sparse, moderate, or crowded) and \emph{interaction type} (directional, multidirectional, or converging).
+We provide instructions for generating prompts using a large language model (LLM) and sample 5 videos per model for each prompt, totaling 900 videos per model.

-Conducting the benchmark requires extracting pedestrian trajectories from the pixel-space of generated videos.
-We propose a method to do so using a pre-trained multi-object tracker (MOT) and a pinhole camera model to compute 2D birds-eye-view trajectories.
-The coordinate transformations are trivial for the I2V benchmark where known homographies are provided as part of the pedestrian trajectory datasets.
-For the T2V benchmark where generated scenes are completely synthetic, we introduce a method based on structure-from-motion (SfM) and metric depth-estimation to reconstruct the trajectories without any known camera parameters (Fig. \ref{fig:cover_pic}).
-We utilize Visual Geometry Grounded Transformer (VGGT) \cite{VGGT_Wang_2025_CVPR} to estimate the camera intrinsics and extrinsics, Depth Pro \cite{depthpro_bochkovskiy_2025} to estimate the metric-scale depth map of the generated scene, and then scale and align the pixel coordinates of the MOT bounding boxes in order to reconstruct the 2D trajectories.
+Conducting the \method\ benchmark requires extracting 2D birds-eye-view pedestrian trajectories from the pixel-space of generated videos using a pre-trained multi-object tracker (MOT).
+For I2V, coordinate transformations are straightforward as known homographies are provided with the pedestrian trajectory datasets.
+For T2V with completely synthetic scenes, we introduce a method based on structure-from-motion (SfM) and metric depth-estimation to reconstruct trajectories without known camera parameters (Fig. \ref{fig:cover_pic}).
+We utilize Visual Geometry Grounded Transformer (VGGT) \cite{VGGT_Wang_2025_CVPR} to estimate the camera intrinsics and extrinsics, Depth Pro \cite{depthpro_bochkovskiy_2025} to estimate the metric-scale depth map of the generated scene, and then scale and align the pixel coordinates of the MOT bounding boxes to reconstruct the 2D trajectories.